stoicaandrei/godot-neural-network/README.md

 **Godot** is an open source game engine.
 In this repository I made an artificial intelligence library and implemented some use cases.

+Just copy the folder from `lib` and you're good to go.

 For simple case AI use
 ```
 var NeuralNetwork = preload("./Neural Network/Brain.gd")